learningOrchestra/mlToolKits/README.md

 ###### Method X is very useful and should be included, why is it not there?

+:question:

 ### On contributing to learningOrchestra

 ##### I want to contribute, where do I start?

+The [contributing guide](https://github.com/learningOrchestra/learningOrchestra/blob/master/CONTRIBUTING.md) is a good place to start.

+If you are new to open source, consider giving the resources of [FirstTimersOnly](https://www.firsttimersonly.com/) a look.

 ##### I'm not a developer, can I contribute?

+:question: